-Lean programs clearly have reached the service industry and, more recently, reached government.
-Minnesota has the potential to become a national leader in Lean state government but other states such as Iowa and Ohio have also built strong Lean programs.
+Lean originated with the Toyota Motor Company shortly after the Second World War and was initially applied in manufacturing.
+Lean has since expanded to the service industry and, more recently, to government.
+Minnesota is a national leader in Lean state government but other states such as Ohio have also built strong Lean programs.

-Lean is a set of tools that identify and reduce "loss" and "defects" within work processes - called "Kaizens" - by engaging employees to improve productivity, reliability, staff morale, and customer service.
-In particular, Lean helps to address activities that:
+Lean is a set of tools that identify and reduce waste and defects within processes by engaging employees to improve productivity, reliability, staff morale, and customer service.
+Lean adds value by eliminating waste.
+Waste is an activity that: